tsgates/arch-wiki-markdown/wiki/KDE.md

 The Raster engine workaround

-If this does not solve your problems, maybe your driver does not provide a good XRender acceleration which the current Qt painter engine relies on by default.
+If this does not solve your problems, your driver may not provide a good XRender acceleration which the current Qt painter engine relies on by default.

-You can change the painter engine to software based only by invoking the application with the "-graphicssystem raster" command line.
-This rendering engine can be set as the default one by recompiling Qt with the same as configure option, "-graphicssystem raster".
+You can change the painter engine to software based only by invoking the application with the -graphicssystem raster command line.
+This rendering engine can be set as the default one by recompiling Qt with the same as configure option, -graphicssystem raster.

 The raster paint engine enables the CPU to do the majority of the painting, as opposed to the GPU.
 You may get better performance,